nbjiragale/NEW-AI-MOCK/project.md

 # AI Mock Interview Platform Documentation

 ## 1. Project Overview

 This project is a sophisticated, web-based AI Mock Interview platform built with React, TypeScript, and the Google Gemini API.
 It provides users with a realistic and interactive way to practice job interviews.
 The platform supports various interview formats, leverages multimodal AI capabilities for resume analysis, and offers a real-time, voice-based interview experience with instant, detailed feedback.

-The application is designed as a Single Page Application (SPA) that guides the user through a seamless flow from setup to the final performance report.
+The application is designed as a Single Page Application (SPA) that guides the user through a seamless, session-based flow from setup to the final performance report.
+All data is processed on the client-side and is not persisted between sessions.

 ---